Hāpai mō ngā tauira kei waho o Aotearoa Support for students outside New Zealand

 Book an appointment by Zoom with a career consultant for advice on career decision-making and job applications.
 Appointments are available all year and can be booked on CareerHub as well.

 At Te Herenga Waka—Victoria University of Wellington, our lesbian, gay, bisexual, transgender, queer, intersex, asexual/agender (LGBTQIA+), and takatāpui communities are known as the Rainbow community.
-We offer a range of services and resources for students who identify with diverse sexual orientations and sex and gender identities.
+We offer confidential support on working towards your goals, wellbeing and life, gender and sexuality, updating your name or sex marker.

 You can email us at rainbow@vuw.ac.nz to schedule a Zoom appointment.